flybywiresim/docs/docs/fbw-a32nx/feature-guides/flight-planning.md

 ### Not Using MSFS World Map, MSFS ATC or MSFS VFR Map

 !!! note ""
     This is the ideal setup for users who want to use the A32NX in combination with Online ATC services (Vatsim, Ivao, PilotEdge,...), 3rd party ATC add-ons or no ATC at all.

-We recommend to use our built-in integration with [SimBrief](https://www.simbrief.com){target=_blank} for flight planning.
-This will allow you to directly import flight plans from SimBrief into the MCDU.
+We recommend using our built-in integration with [SimBrief](https://www.simbrief.com){target=_blank} for flight planning.
+This allows you to directly import flight plans from SimBrief into the MCDU.

 See our [SimBrief Integration Guide](simbrief.md) for more information.